huxiaolei/SCI_echo_back_28335/README.md

 When the MCU receives a frame it will echo back what it receives.

+## How to use with TI's 28335 control card and dock station

+* install drivers, there will be a com port
+* Switch down SW1 on the control card.
+SW1 is put in up position by default, it must be put down.
+* connect J9 with a jumper.

+Now the com port of FT2232D is connected to SCIA of your MCU's GPIO 28 and 29.

 ## How to change parameters

 * Don't forget to chose the building configurations as "flash" not "Debug"